rmjordas/awesome-vue/content/components-and-libraries/ui-components.md

 - [vue-datepicker-local](https://github.com/weifeiyue/vue-datepicker-local) - A Beautiful Datepicker Component For Vue2.
 - [vue-airbnb-style-datepicker](https://github.com/MikaelEdebro/vue-airbnb-style-datepicker) - A Vue datepicker with a similar look and functionality as the popular AirBnb datepicker.
 Lightweight, configurable and good browser support!
 - [vue-persian-datetime-picker](https://github.com/talkhabi/vue-persian-datetime-picker) Persian material datepicker.
 Supports datetime, date, time, year, month.
-- [VCalendar](https://vcalendar.io/) Very customizable and powerfull calendar/datepicker component with many features and good docummentation.
+- [VCalendar](https://vcalendar.io/) Very customizable and powerful calendar/datepicker component with many features and good docummentation.
 - [@owumaro/vue-date-range-picker](https://github.com/Owumaro/vue-date-range-picker) - A vue component using Bootstrap 4 styles for date range selection
 - [vue-datepicker-mobile](https://github.com/ikarosu/vue-datepicker-mobile) - A mobile friendly datepicker for vue2. :cn: select one day or range of date and custom it that you wish.
 - [vue-draggable-cal](https://github.com/liloow/vue-draggableCal) - Not your ordinary datepicker.
 A Vuejs draggable date selector with a fresh responsive design, mobile ready and 0 dependencies, 17kb gzipped.